nchoin/Random-Password-Generator/README.md

 Thank to Louis Taylor.
 Our initial discussions about the approach to creating the password helped me formulate my plan which is outlined in the JS script.

 Thank you Daniel Vega, who shared his approach to creating random passwords.
 You helped me figure out how to connect the arrays of characters with the user's input selections.
 You gave the JS vocabulary I need to finish my ideas.
-I appreciate your willingness to share your thoughts. https://www.youtube.com/@danielvega545
+I appreciate your willingness to share your thoughts. <a href = "https://www.youtube.com/@danielvega545" target="_blank">This is his YouTube channel.</a>
-This is a link to <a href = "https://www.google.com/search?q=javascript+random+password+generator+with+prompt&oq=javascript+random+password+generator+with+prompt&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIICAEQABgWGB4yCggCEAAYhgMYigUyCggDEAAYhgMYigXSAQkzMDU0MmowajSoAgCwAgA&sourceid=chrome&ie=UTF-8" target = "_blank">my Google Search.</a> I reviewed many of the results to find an approach that was similar to my thought process.
+This is a link to <a href = "https://www.google.com/search?q=javascript+random+password+generator+with+prompt&oq=javascript+random+password+generator+with+prompt&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIICAEQABgWGB4yCggCEAAYhgMYigUyCggDEAAYhgMYigXSAQkzMDU0MmowajSoAgCwAgA&sourceid=chrome&ie=UTF-8" target="_blank">my Google Search.</a> I reviewed many of the results to find an approach that was similar to my thought process.

 ## License